Fourmilab/ratburger.org/wp-content/plugins/twitter-auto-publish/readme.txt

 = Feedback =

-We would like to receive your feedback and suggestions about Twitter Auto Publish plugin.
+We would like to receive your feedback and suggestions about WP Twitter Auto Publish plugin.
 You may submit them at our [support desk](https://xyzscripts.com/support/ "XYZScripts Support").